 2. Checking the robots.txt and sitemap.xml files

 A simple robots.txt file can greatly affect the way search engines scan your site.
 It contains instructions for search engines on how to scan the site.
-This text file is optional, and it’s supported by all major search engines.
+This text file is optional, and all major search engines support it.
 However, this protocol is purely advisory.
-Thus, it can be ignored by robots scanning web pages, if they wish so.
+Thus, it can be ignored by robots scanning web pages if they wish so.

-The robots.txt file includes prohibitions and permissions that indicate which sections of the site should and should not be scanned by search engines.
+The robots.txt file includes prohibitions and permissions that indicate which sections should and should not be scanned by search engines.
 Applying user-agent operators, you can grant specific permissions and prohibitions to specific search engines.

 Another function that can be used in the robots.txt file is an XML Sitemap ad.
 Since web crawlers start scanning the site by checking the robots.txt file, the latter enables you to notify them of your site’s XML files.